My name is Raewyn Martyn.

 I make site-responsive paintings composed and recomposed during attentive occupation of sites or situations.
 These works change over time and challenge the stability and temporality of painted surface, medium, and site.
-New forms and processes are grafted into the existing site guided by intuition, incident, or psychic and perceptive processes of attunement and calibration.
-Surfaces reproduce; layers of paint or cellulose medium become unstuck, material, and flexible or fluid.
-These transformations destabilize perceived boundaries and states: dimension, surface, ground, solid or liquid.
+New forms are grafted into the existing site guided by intuition, incident, or psychic and perceptive processes of attunement.

 I sometimes think of my interventions or installations as survivalist; not survivalist in a catastrophic sense, but in the sense that the subjective and intersubjective experience they produce survives exposure and absorption into social space.
 This work also seeks to understand how processes of entropy and empathy are intertwined within phenomenological experience.
 Our capacity to experience and understand entropy in the processes and ‘others’ around us, is entwined with our ability to deeply observe, and to experience empathy; to understand changes within and outside.